Ask a DBA about SQL Server upgrades and listen to the replies:

 The secret to a successful upgrade is understanding the impact of early decisions.
 Small decisions at the start have major ramifications later.

-And as if that wasn’t enough pressure, at some point you will need to decide if you must rollback to the earlier version.
+As if that wasn’t enough pressure, at some point you will need to decide if you must rollback to the earlier version.
 If you do decide to rollback, you had better have a solid plan in place.
 Do not leave anything to chance.
 Don’t think of a rollback plan as a failure option.
 Think of your rollback plan as a way for your business users to be confident that if something goes wrong that the system(s) can be restored to an acceptable working condition.

 I’ve written a handful of posts over the years on the topic of upgrading SQL Server, so I decided to put together a page that contains links to all the posts.
 I am hopeful that you will find everything you need here for a successful SQL Server upgrade or migration project.